BernatCasanas/the-mandalorian/README.md

 	- Added 2 bosses encounters:
 		- Rancor: 1st level noss,finished & polsihed.
 		- Wampa & Skel: 2nd level boss first iteration.
-	- General AI polished & improved.
+	- General AI extremely polished & improved.

 * Enviroment
 	- 4 room setup that is changed in a random order, with a starting (just in the 1st level) & ending scene for each level.